 - Check gas grill hoses for cracks, holes and leaks.

 - Keep children away from grills.
-Gas leaks, blocked tubes, and propane tanks can be a cause of grill fires and explosions.
+Gas leaks, blocked tubes, and propane tanks can cause grill fires and explosions.

 - Never grill indoors, in the garage, in any enclosed area or on a surface that might catch fire.